Post Page Hero

 People often use air-cooled and climate-controlled storage interchangeably.
 However, when you store items sensitive to environmental changes, the difference between them is important.
 While both options offer some level of environmental control, they’re definitely not the same.

-Air-cooled units use air conditioning to cool the space, typically lowering the internal temperature by up to 20°F below outside levels.
-This is especially useful in hot regions where extreme heat could damage items.
-However, it doesn’t provide moisture control.
+Air-cooled units use air conditioning to cool the space, typically lowering the baseline temperature by up to 20°F below outside levels.
+This is especially useful in hot regions where extreme heat could damage items and create moisture build-up.
+However, it doesn’t provide full moisture control like climate-controlled storage units.

 Here’s a quick comparison: